 If you already hold a foundation certificate in botulinum toxin and dermal fillers, you can fast track straight to Stage 2 following validation of your previous training.

-You will need to complete four supervised treatment days in order to collate a portfolio of observed and administered treatments under supervision.
+You will need to complete five supervised treatment days in order to collate a portfolio of observed and administered treatments under supervision.
 Each delegate will need to observe 10 and treat 10 of each modality.
 The completed portfolio of 40 treatments will be collated by Derma Medical ready for submission following your assessments.
 We run sessions every 2-3 weeks and you can choose to complete these as close together or as far apart as you wish.

 The final stage focuses on written and practical assessments.
 You will be given coursework to complete in your own time in the form of 34 short answer questions.
 We also hold a practical assessment day in which you will be required to complete 8 OSCE stations.
 These stations usually take 10-20 minutes each to complete and cover areas such as consulting patients, simulating foundation treatments and managing complications.
 The assessments are all pass or fail, but you will have the option to come back and re-sit any failed OSCE stations or sections of SAQs– subject to the appropriate resit fees.